naproche/naproche/README.md

       Then edit the document at `etc/components`.
 Move the path pointing to the `e_naproche` component above that pointing to the `naproche` component.

-      Finally, verify that the path returend by
+      Finally, verify that the path returned by
       ```shell
       isabelle getenv -b NAPROCHE_EPROVER
       ```